 Remote Provisioning Scan procedure

-The Remote Provisioning Client may put the Remote Provisioning Server into the Scanning state to search for unprovisioned devices within immediate radio range of the Remote Provisioning Server.
+The Remote Provisioning Client may put the Remote Provisioning Server into the Remote Provisioning Multiple Devices Scan state to search for unprovisioned devices within immediate radio range of the Remote Provisioning Server.
+The Remote Provisioning Client may put the Remote Provisioning Server into the Remote Provisioning Single Device Scan state to detect if a specific unprovisioned device is present within immediate radio range of the Remote Provisioning Server.

-While in the Scanning state, the Remote Provisioning Server collects the Device UUIDs of unprovisioned devices and passes them to the Remote Provisioning Client via Remote Provisioning Scan Report messages (see Section 4.4.5.5.1.7).
+While executing the Remote Provisioning Scan procedure, the Remote Provisioning Server collects the Device UUIDs of unprovisioned devices and passes them to the Remote Provisioning Client via Remote Provisioning Scan Report messages (see Section 4.4.5.5.1.7).

 The Remote Provisioning Server shall only report the devices that it is capable of provisioning.
 That is, the Remote Provisioning Server shall only send a Remote Provisioning Scan Report message for a device under either of the following circumstances: